Breakfast of Champions: Balance Your Mood, Power Up Your Brain, Burn More Fat, & Boost Your Immunity

 There’s a lot of controversy around coffee and whether it is “good” or “bad.”
 Science seems to support both sides.
 For example, in one of his articles, functional medicine doctor Mark Hyman refers to coffee disrupting our adrenal glands and spiking up our stress hormones. .

 The next thing I noticed was that I didn’t experience that jittery caffeine rush and subsequent crash like I had with my past morning lattes.
-That’s because mixing caffeine with a milk (cow, soy, or nut milk) can spike up your blood sugar.
-Most milks of any kind contain some amount of sugar.
-With BPC, the high grade fats in the coffee made me feel balanced and satiated for a long while after drinking it.
+That’s because mixing caffeine with milk can spike up your blood sugar.
+Unless you carefully select an unsweetened kind, most milk of any kind contains some amount of sugar.
+With BPC, the high-grade fats in the coffee made me feel balanced and satiated for a long while after drinking it.

 Again, my intention with this post is to share with you what has worked for me, which may not work for you.
 Listen to your body and go with what feels right.
 Test stuff out.
 Take what you vibe with, leave the rest.
 (If you have a caffeine or coffee sensitivity, try the above concoction with tea instead.
 It’s just as good and tasty and may sit with your body even better.)